-The cytotoxic activity assays of mouse spleen cells were performed in RPMI 1640 medium supplemented with L-glutamine, gentamycin and 5% FCS.
-Incubation was carried out at 37°C in a humidified atmosphere containing 5% CO2 in a CO2 incubator (Jouan, France).
+cells were performed in RPMI 1640 medium supplemented with L-glutamine, gentamycin and 5 % FCS.
+Incubation was carried out at 37 °C in a humidified atmosphere containing 5 % $CO_2$ in a $CO_2$ incubator (Jouan, France).

-For in vitro modification of hyperthermia, B16F10 cell line (as target) and splenocytes (as effectors) were cultivated at 37°C or 42°C, in a humidified atmosphere, and 5% CO2.
-The effector or target cells were transferred into pre-warmed cultivation medium for the heat treatment and the incubation at 42°C for 10 minutes followed, once or 3-times in the same schedule as in the in vivo model.
+For in vitro modification of hyperthermia, B16F10 cell line (as target) and splenocytes (as effectors) were cultivated at 37 °C or 42 °C, in a humidified atmosphere, and 5 % CO2.
+The effector or target cells were transferred into prewarmed cultivation medium for the heat treatment and the incubation at 42 °C for 10 min followed, once or three times in the same schedule as in the in vivo model.
 The melanoma cells were then harvested and used as targets in cytotoxic assays.